Wednesday, March 6, 2019

 For Philhealth, may the agency uphold good governance and update its policies and coverage to package benefits that are not selective to a particular medical condition.
 This is a burden to the Filipino people because we do not choose the kind of disease once it strikes just to be covered by our insurance provider.
 We need to decide when to get sick and when to get treated.
 We don't select the end of our physical suffering and the end of our life.

-We don't have control over our health crisis, but we can do something for its promotion and prevention so we will not suffer and pay for its consequence.
+We don't have control over our health crisis, but we can do something to promote it and prevent it so we will not suffer and pay for its consequences.
 We must take good care of our health to avoid illnesses and diseases.
-Though inevitable, we can help ourselves, our families, and our communities by choosing a healthy lifestyle away from too much stress and vices to achieve health and longevity, leading to the productive citizen we can be.
+Though inevitable, we can help ourselves, our families, and our communities by choosing a healthy lifestyle away from too much stress and vices to achieve health and longevity, leading to the productive citizens we can be.

-As we continue to contribute towards nation-building, we have to be respectfully assertive of our healthcare bill of rights and, at the same time, be supportive of our Government's mandate to provide better healthcare to All Filipinos so we can achieve wellness can live our most extraordinary life.
+As we continue to contribute to nation-building, we have to be respectfully assertive of our healthcare bill of rights and, at the same time, supportive of our Government's mandate to provide better healthcare to All Filipinos so we can achieve wellness and live extraordinary lives.

 © 2019 Del Cusay